Click on the Setup button to define the identity of your new extension.

 Expose data as API endpoints

 With the Simple Object Designer, it’s possible to expose data as API endpoints.
-Microsoft is turning off the ability to expose pages as web services in 2022 leaving API endpoint as the primary way of getting to BC data.
+Microsoft is working hard to make API endpoint the primary way of getting to BC data.
 API endpoints can only be created by writing code.
 I the Object Designer you simply select a table and specify what fields to export.

 When you are done creating your new fields and have placed them on pages, click Publish from the menu.